 A real-time scan of the brain waves shows up on a screen.
 The practitioner instructs the person to perform a specific task, which alters the brain waves.

 As the brain responds to the external stimuli, the feedback on the EEG will show how the stimuli changes, interrupts or increases brain activity.
-Neurotherapy for ADHD is proved to have large-scale improvements in impulsivity and inattention and medium-scale improvements in hyperactivity.
+Neurotherapy treatment for ADHD is proved to have large-scale improvements in impulsivity and inattention and medium-scale improvements in hyperactivity.

 Neurofeedback Therapy Side Effects

 Neurofeedback is a non-invasive, painless, and safe process.
 There are no cases reported with lasting adverse effects.
-With a prolonged treatment, there can be short-lived side effects including difficulty paying attention, sadness, inattention, difficulty falling asleep, irritability, restlessness, and headaches.
+With prolonged treatment, there can be short-lived side effects including difficulty paying attention, sadness, inattention, difficulty falling asleep, irritability, restlessness, and headaches.

 These effects are very short-lived and are usually gone the next day.
 It is possible to monitor these effects and alter the treatment dosage to make certain adjustments so that they do not recur.

-Does Neurofeedback actually work?
+Does Neurofeedback Actually Work?